 Early dismissal: If your child needs to leave school early, please send a note to the teacher.
-Parents must come into the building to sign their child out from the office, not from the classroom.
+Parents must come into the building to sign their child out from the office.
+Students are not signed out from the classroom.
 A photo ID and being listed on the student emergency card are required when checking out a child.
 If we cannot verify the identity, your child will not be released.
 Teachers will not release students until notified by the office.
 We do not honor early dismissals between 2:00-2:20 due to the safety of our students.